thomas-lamiaux/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. prodn::
    term += if @term isn't @pattern then @term__then else @term__else

-Note that :token:`pattern` eventually binds variables in :n:`@term__else` and not in :n:`@term__then`.
+Note that :token:`pattern` binds variables in :n:`@term__else` and not in :n:`@term__then`.

 .. _parametric_polymorphism_ssr: